Skip to main content

 The Verdict

-For the household that wants Alexa-scheduled coffee without the Instant Pod single-serve premium, the Ninja Programmable Brewer lines up with what you need — at $69 with 12-cup capacity and a 3.6 SHE composite, Digital Trends rated app reliability 7.5 of 10, and the manual controls hold if Wi-Fi flakes.
+For the household that wants programmable wake-up coffee without the Instant Pod single-serve premium, the Ninja Programmable Brewer lines up with what you need — at $69 with 12-cup capacity and a 4.5 SHE value composite (the highest here on value per dollar), CNET calls it a reliable workhorse, and the programmable timer handles your morning.
 No need to overthink it.

 How We Score: SHE Smart Kitchen Value Score